 Since receptacles, often called outlets, are a fixed device, they have no moving parts.
 Receptacles have metal contact points for the hot, neutral, and ground connections that, over time, begin to wear and loosen their gripping power that holds cords in tightly.
 The downfall then is exposed contact points on the plug connection and little or no contact area with the receptacle contact blades.
 This builds the resistance and causes heat.
 The heat will cause problems in the wiring and likely lead to a circuit breaker tripping or a fuse blowing.
 As a safety measure, replace worn out receptacles and those with cracks or of the polarized varieties.
 Polarized outlets only have two slots and are easily recognized.

-A common problem with receptacles is also loose wiring on the connection points of the terminals of the receptacle.
+A common problem with receptacles is loose wiring on the connection points of the terminals of the receptacle.
 A loose wire will also make for a bad connection and cause an unusual amount of heat buildup.
 Loose connections can also cause sparking in the junction box that can result in arcing.
 You'll likely see burn marks around the terminals if this happens.
 This is a likely electrical fire in the works if not corrected immediately.
 Do not put your family in danger!

 Quality and Defects